bernielomax/chicka/README.md

 logging:
   path: /tmp/chicka.log # local path where the logs will reside
 cache:
-  ttl: 120 # amount of time to store tests in cache
+  ttl: 120 # amount of time in seconds to store tests in cache
 http:
   api: :9090 # the listen address for the API HTTP server
   www: :8080 # the listen address for the HTTP web console